 - Italian names - A language spoken primarily in Italy, but also in Switzerland, San Marino, Vatican City, Malta, Monaco and Croatia.

 It is a derivative of Latin and it has the closest vocabulary to Latin.
 You can find a couple of Italian name meanings on

-Popular names: Francesco, Alessandro, Andrea, Matteo, Giulia, Francesca, Chiara.
+Popular Italian names: Rossi, Alessandro, Andrea, Matteo, Giulia, Francesca, Chiara.

 - Filipino Names - Truly Philippine native names are very rare.

 The most common are Spanish names as the result of 400 years of

 occupation, followed by the English names which become very popular over